How To Taste Your Way Through The Real Little Italy, NYC

 They even learned to speak Italian before they learned how to speak English!
 They are known for the Italian delicacy called Bakala – a dried and salted cod fish.

-Add to google maps: Teital Bakery
+Add to Google Maps: Teital Bakery

 Cosenza’s Fish Market